 - Allows moisture, oxygen, and nutrients to penetrate the soil

 - Improves the turf’s response to fertilizer

-Scheduling our aeration services in mid-spring (after spring clean up/dethatching) or early-mid fall (before leaves begin to fall) is an excellent practice for an established lawn to relieve compaction and improve its solidity.
+Scheduling our aeration services in late summer/early fall from August 15th through September 30th is an excellent practice for an established lawn to relieve compaction and improve its solidity.